thebaldgeek/thebaldgeek.github.io/notable_flights.md

 ADSB/C is the where
 ACARS is the why

-When you combine the two systems, you end up with a much more accurate telling of the flight.
+When you combine the two data types, you end up with a much more accurate telling of the flight.
-On this page thebaldgeek breaks down one (soon two) such flight to show how ACARS explains why ADSB/C folks saw the return, but claimed they did not know why (FlightRadar24, FlightAware (and others) social media teams have done this more than a handful of times - if they can miss ACARS, others might as well).
+On this page thebaldgeek breaks down a few flights to show how ACARS explains why ADSB/C folks saw an aircraft change course, but they claimed at the time they did not know why.
+(FlightRadar24, FlightAware (and others) social media teams have done this more than a handful of times - if these 'flight tracking experts' can miss ACARS, others might as well).

+These flight 'replays' also serve as real world examples of how #osint aircraft tracking data can paint a more accurate timeline when different sources are pulled together and thus remove conjecture and confirmation bias.

 ### AA75EF (return to PHNL) due to bomb threat
 May 21th 2025.